cisagov/crossfeed/README.md

 8. Install [Prettier](https://www.robinwieruch.de/how-to-use-prettier-vscode) in your dev environment to format code on save

-## Running non-http lambdas locally
+## Running the scheduler lambda function locally

 The scheduler lambda function is set to run on an interval or in response to non-http events.
 To run it manually, run the following command: